Frequently asked questions

 Do you have a waiting area?

-I do have a waiting area at my Woodford practice, so when clients arrive they can sit in the waiting room until I come to collect you.
+I do have a waiting area at my Woodford practice which is user friendly for disabled clients, so when clients arrive, they can sit in the waiting area either downstairs [for disabled clients] or upstairs in the waiting room until I collect you.
 I usually advise that clients aim to arrive a few minutes before their counselling session as this gives you time to settle after your journey to my practice.

 T: 07752 731 218